-V1 heads (see Table below and Figure above for dimensions)
+V1 heads (see Figure 8, page 9 for dimensions)

 See figure above.
 The important "Z" dimension is the distance from the leading edge of the head to the end of the air tube.
-This distance for V1 heads is 1-3⁄4".
+This distance for V1 heads is 1-3/4".
 The "Z" dimension is factory set for burners shipped with the air tube installed.
 Even if factory set, verify that the "Z" dimension has not been changed.